 A student who is unable to achieve satisfactory academic progress and is suspended from financial aid has the right to appeal based on unusual or extenuating circumstances, such as medical or personal problems.
 The student may appeal the financial aid suspension status at any time during the year by completing the financial aid Satisfactory Academic Progress Suspension Appeal Form.
 On this form the student will demonstrate:

 To appeal, students must submit this form to the Financial Aid Office within 10 days.
 If approved, the student will be placed on an academic plan and regain eligibility for financial aid.
-To be removed from the academic plan status, the student must meet the cumulative 2.00 GPA and 75 percent credit completion standards.
+To remain on an academic plan, the student must meet the term GPA ( 2.0 undergraduate; 3.0 graduate) and complete 100% of attempted coursework.
+After obtaining the cumulative GPA (2.0 undergraduate; 3.0 graduate) and cumulative 67% completion ratio, this status will be expired.

 This policy applies to all federal and state financial aid programs.